-- Signed Attendance Registers - Signed Agendas and Minutes of the consultation meetings by the chairperson and union/employee representative/s - Other supporting documentation of the consultation process
+Signed Attendance Registers, signed after the consultation meetings and other supporting documentation of the consultation process.

-The reasons as to why organised labour/ employee representatives have not signed should be stated in the Comments Section of the WSP-ATR.
+The reasons why organised labour/ employee representatives have not signed should be stated in the Comments Section of the WSP-ATR.

 The employer application for mandatory grant must be accompanied by proof of banking details certified by letter from the bank.
 Original proof of banking details will be required from first time applicants or if an applicant's banking details have changed since the previous year's submission.